thorlindberg/thesis/sections/8 experimentsetup.md

 <br>

-This subsection constitutes my proposal for an extensible JSON superset format, and presents the following:
+This subsection constitutes my proposal for an extensible superset format, and presents:

 - Syntax for extended types
 - Syntax for type extensions